Medicine Rashes in Children

 occurs depends on the type of medicine that is causing it.
 Rashes can range from mild

-What causes medicine rashes?
+What causes medicine rashes in a child?

 Medicine rashes in children can have several causes.
 These include: